 For the 2017 performance period/2019 payment period, Cost will account for zero percent of a clinician’s or group’s MIPS composite score.
 While Cost will not be included in the first year of MIPS scores, clinicians and groups will receive data on their participation against the cost measures for informational use only.

-Cost performance will gradually be incorporated into the MIPS score starting with the 2018 performance period/2020 payment period.
+Cost performance will gradually be incorporated into the MIPS score starting in either the 2018 or 2019 performance period.

 Quick Tips to Prepare for Cost Assessment

 - Use the 2017 Cost data, even if you are not being scored on it.
-Review your 2017 Cost data when it becomes available and determine if you need to make any changes to your practice before Cost is factored into the MIPS score starting in 2018.
+Review your 2017 Cost data when it becomes available and determine if you need to make any changes to your practice before Cost is factored into the MIPS score in future years.